ReneHeim/how-to-prepare-your-thesis/README.md

 - GIS layers: DEM (slope/aspect), climate grids (CHIRPS rainfall), EFFIS fire atlas

 ## Data Management Plan
-*A data management plan is essential because it ensures that research data are properly organized, securely stored, and well documented throughout the project, which supports data quality, reproducibility, and long-term preservation.
+*TODO: Provide a data management plan which ensures that research data are properly organized, securely stored, and well documented throughout the project.
+This supports data quality, reproducibility, and long-term preservation.
 By planning ahead, researchers can prevent data loss, facilitate collaboration, and make their data accessible for future reuse or publication.
 Also planning the necessary data volume is helpful.*

 - What data will be used (e.g., remote sensing, field surveys, existing databases)?
 - How will data be accessed and managed (file formats, storage, backup)?